Aditi-Mhatre/reflection-detection/README.md

 # Detection of Light Reflections

 This repository contains the code to detect light reflections for reactive planning in autonomous inspections.
-To solve the problem both image processing and deep learning processes are executed, with the focus on this project being on the semantic segmentation methods by using deep learning based methdologies.
+The focus of this project is semantic segmentation methods by using deep-learning based methdologies.

 <img src="./images/more-results.jpg" alt="Results with Deep Learning Methods">